SmartApplicationUnipi/Smart_ELF/SmartApp.QA/README.md

 Different type of processing of user's query take place when the STT module publish its tuple in the KB.

 # Blocks
 Each block runs concurrently in its own thread.
-There are 3 parts at the moment
+There are 5 parts at the moment:

 - DRS Service
 - GNLP service (located in SmartApp.GNLP)